 Shop for top New Zealand labels on Victoria Street

-Full of New Zealand and some local labels, this part of town has some absolute hidden gems.
-Make sure you take a wander down Lombard Laneway to discover some local designs and grab a coffee from local favourite Lamason Brew Bar
+Full of New Zealand and Wellington labels, this part of town has some absolute hidden gems.
+Take a walk down Lombard Laneway to find local designs and coffee

 85 Victoria Street, Te Aro, Wellington

 If Wellington has an ‘it’ bag, it would most certainly be made by Yu Mei.
 Founded by Wellingtonian Jessie Wong, Yu Mei create leather bags and accessories that are functional with an understated luxury that is made in the heart of Wellington.

 Yu Mei’s flagship store on Victoria Street has a clean and minimalistic design and is a stunning place to experience Yu Mei’s often-updated collection of leather goods, which ranges from bags to wallets and accessories.
 Each Yu Mei design is made from 100% South Island, New Zealand farmed and tanned deer nappa which makes for an object that’s unbelievably soft and develops a lovely patina with age.

 Not For You Clothing